 Field Location Description AA 30 Absolute-address bit (branch instructions).
 0-The immediate field represents an address relative to the current instruction address (CIA).
 The effective address (EA) of the branch is either the sum of the LI field sign-extended to 32 bits and the branch instruction address, or the sum of the BD field sign-extended to 32 bits and the branch instruction address.
 1-The immediate field represents an absolute address.
 The EA of the branch is either the LI field or the BD field, sign-extended to 32 bits.
 BD 16:29 An immediate field specifying a 14-bit signed two's-complement branch displacement.
 This field is concatenated on the right with 0b00 and sign-extended to 32 bits.
 BI 11:15 Specifies a bit in the CR used as a source for the condition of a conditional-branch instruction. ВО 6:10 Specifies options for conditional-branch instructions.
-See Conditional Branch Control, page 69 crbA 11:15 Specifies a bit in the CR used as a source of a CR-logical instruction.
+See Conditional Branch Control , page 367 crbA 11:15 Specifies a bit in the CR used as a source of a CR-logical instruction. crb B 16:20 Specifies a bit in the CR used as a source of a CR-logical instruction. crbD 6:10 Specifies a bit in the CR used as a destination of a CR-Logical instruction.